zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/Mx GenAI Connector.md

 Knowledge bases are often used for:

-1. [Retrieval Augmented Generation (RAG)](https://docs.mendix.com/appstore/modules/genai/rag/) retrieves relevant knowledge from the knowledge base, incorporates it into a prompt, and sends it to the model to generate a response.
+1. [Retrieval Augmented Generation (RAG)](https://docs.mendix.com/appstore/modules/genai/rag/) retrieves relevant knowledge from the knowledge base, incorporates it into a prompt and sends it to the model to generate a response.
 2. Semantic search enables advanced search capabilities by considering the semantic meaning of the text, going beyond exact and approximate matching.
 It allows the knowledge base to be searched for similar chunks effectively.

 #### Embeddings